ClusterIP vs. NodePort vs. LoadBalancer: Key Differences and When to Use Them?

 Imagine if you had a friend who kept changing their phone number every day.
 You wouldn't be able to call them or text them because you wouldn't know which number to use.

-This is where Kubernetes Services come in.
-A Service helps a client reach one (or more) of the Pods that can fulfill its request.
-The Service can be reached at the same place, at any point in time.
-So it serves as a stable destination that the client can use to get access to what it needs.
-The client doesn’t have to worry about the Pods’ dynamic IP addresses anymore.
+This is where Kubernetes Services comes in.
+A service helps clients reach one (or more) of the Pods that can fulfill their request.
+The Service can be reached at the same place at any point in time, so it serves as a stable destination that the client can use to get access to what it needs.
+The client doesn’t have to worry about the Pods’ dynamic IP addresses.

 Now that we understand the basic purpose of a Kubernetes Service, let's take a closer look at how different types of Services work and what they're used for.